stryker-mutator/stryker-js/docs/getting-started.md

 stryker run --logLevel trace
 ```

-You can also have a look at the [readme file of stryker](https://github.com/stryker-mutator/stryker-js/tree/master/packages/core#readme) for more information about the configuration.
+You can also have a look at [the Configuration docs page](./configuration.md) for more information about the configuration.

 Please [report any issues](http://github.com/stryker-mutator/stryker/issues) you have or let us know [via Slack](https://join.slack.com/t/stryker-mutator/shared_invite/enQtOTUyMTYyNTg1NDQ0LTU4ODNmZDlmN2I3MmEyMTVhYjZlYmJkOThlNTY3NTM1M2QxYmM5YTM3ODQxYmJjY2YyYzllM2RkMmM1NjNjZjM).